DerGuru/The-Resonant/New Chapters/Part1/P1-10_Learning_Curve.md

-# Ch.
+ï»¿# Ch.
 10 - "You're learning faster than I expected"

 The cup of tea had gone cold.